Research in Pediatric Respiratory Medicine

-Research efforts in the Division of Respiratory Medicine have remained relatively small, primarily because the first priority of the division has been the establishment of an excellent clinical program.
+Research efforts in the Division of Pediatric Respiratory Medicine have remained relatively small, primarily because the first priority of the Division has been the establishment of an excellent clinical program.
 Nonetheless, each faculty member is developing areas of interest for scholarship.

-- The respiratory consequences of early-onset scoliosis are the focus of Dr. Peter Schochet’s research.
+The respiratory consequences of early-onset scoliosis are the focus of Dr. Schochet’s research.